 The Troubles in Northern Ireland represented 30 years of complex intercommunal, paramilitary and state violence that claimed the lives of thousands and saw entire generations born or raised into conflict.
 Yet many struggle to understand how and why such a conflict could occur so recently in such a small corner of Western Europe.
-This 101 series will give a broad overview of the origins and history of the Troubles, the conflicting ethno-national identities that fuelled them, and an analysis of the peace process that brought the violence to the end and what that means for Northern Ireland today.
+This 101 series will give a broad overview of the origins and history of the Troubles, the conflicting ethno-national identities that fuelled them, and an analysis of the peace process that brought the violence to an end and what that means for Northern Ireland today.

 The Troubles in Northern Ireland 101 is divided into seven different chapters: